 Acknowledging Impacts

-Just Transition requires first recognizing the impacts associated with retiring coal generation.
+Just Transition requires first recognizing the impacts associated with retiring fossil fuel generation.
 These impacts are especially apparent in communities and regions dependent on the fossil fuel industry for jobs, a tax base that supports public services such as education and safety, corporate philanthropic support, and volunteerism.

-In 2020, AEP conducted an economic impact analysis of a coal plant retirement.
-On average, a typical coal-fueled plant operated by AEP generates $160 million in regional economic activity, generates $63 million in labor income, and supports more than 700 regional jobs annually.
+In 2024, AEP conducted an economic impact analysis of coal plants.
+On average, a typical coal-fueled plant operated by AEP generates $159 million in regional economic activity, generates $56 million in labor income and supports more than 630 regional jobs annually.

 Ultimately, each direct job at a plant is found to support an additional two to three jobs in the region, including supply chain jobs, and restaurant, retail and leisure jobs created because of employee spending.